×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Liege, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a studio apartment to a larger family home.
 Next, you should research the different neighborhoods in Liege to find one that suits your lifestyle and needs.
 Some popular areas include the city center, Outremeuse, and Saint-Leonard.
 Once you have an idea of where you'd like to live, you can start your search.
 There are several online platforms that list properties for rent or sale in Liege, such as Immoweb, Zimmo, and Immovlan.
 These websites allow you to filter your search based on location, price, size, and other features.
 You can also consider hiring a real estate agent to help with your search.
 They can provide valuable local knowledge and help negotiate the rental or purchase agreement.
 When you find a property you're interested in, arrange a viewing.
 This will give you a chance to inspect the property and ask any questions.
 If you're planning to rent, you'll likely need to provide proof of income, references, and possibly a security deposit.
 If you're buying, you'll need to secure financing and possibly hire a notary to handle the legal aspects of the purchase.
 Finally, once you've found your new home and signed the necessary paperwork, you can start planning your move.
 This might involve hiring a moving company, setting up utilities, and changing your address with various institutions.
-Remember, finding a place to live can take time, so it's important to start your search well in advance of when you plan to move," said one expat in Liege.
+Remember, finding a place to live can take time, so it's important to start your search well in advance of when you plan to move," commented one expat who made the move to Liege.

 What is a typical expat home or apartment like in Liege?

 "A typical expat home or apartment in Liege, is often located in the city center or in the quieter suburbs.
 These homes are usually modern and well-maintained, with a blend of traditional Belgian architecture and contemporary design.
 They often feature high ceilings, large windows, and hardwood floors.
 The living area is usually spacious, with a comfortable seating area and a dining space.
 The kitchen is typically fully equipped with modern appliances, including a dishwasher, oven, and refrigerator.
 The bedrooms are usually cozy and well-lit, with ample storage space.
 Some apartments may also have a small balcony or terrace, offering views of the city or the surrounding greenery.
 The bathrooms are typically modern and clean, often featuring a bathtub or a shower.
 Most expat homes in Liege also come with amenities such as central heating, Wi-Fi, and a washing machine.
 Some may also have access to a shared garden or courtyard.
 Despite being in a foreign country, these homes are designed to provide all the comforts and conveniences that one would expect in a modern home.
 In terms of location, these homes are often close to public transportation, making it easy for expats to commute to work or explore the city.
 They are also usually within walking distance of shops, restaurants, and other amenities.
 Despite being in the heart of the city, these homes often offer a quiet and peaceful living environment.
-In summary, a typical expat home in Liege, Belgium, is comfortable, modern, and conveniently located, offering a high standard of living for expats," said one expat in Liege.
+In summary, a typical expat home in Liege, Belgium, is comfortable, modern, and conveniently located, offering a high standard of living for expats," wrote a member in Liege.

 What is the average cost of housing in Liege?